TayfunCesur/RecordPhoneCalls/README.md

 ## Step 4: Recording Phone Call

 First, you need MediaRecorder object.
 After created some, you must set some parameters into him.
-This parameters,especially <b>AudioSource!.
-This point is the main point of whole project.
+This parameters,especially *_AudioSource!._* This point is the main point of whole project.
 You have to set MediaRecorder.AudioSource.VOICE_CALL into setAudioSource() method.